-The first bulk solids handling equipment dates back to 1795: a primitive conveyor belt made of leather and a wooden bed that was used to transport grains and mining materials.
+The first bulk solids material handling equipment dates back to 1795: a primitive conveyor belt made of leather and a wooden bed that was used to transport grains and mining materials.
 Today, the equipment has become faster, more durable, and more precise.
 The latest automated systems even use machine learning and motion sensor technology and require very minimal human intervention.

-Here are some of the most commonly used bulk solids handling equipment that can be found in almost any processing facility that handles large volumes of material.
+Here are some of the most commonly used bulk solids material handling equipment that can be found in almost any processing facility that handles large volumes of material.

 Hoppers and chutes